National Council (Switzerland)

-The National Council is the lower house of the Federal Assembly of Switzerland, the upper house being the Council of States.
-With 200 seats, the National Council is the larger of the two houses.
+The National Council (Nationalrat; Conseil national; Consiglio nazionale; Cussegl naziunal) is a house of the Federal Assembly of Switzerland, representing the people.
+The other house, the Council of States, represents the states.
+As the powers of the houses are the same, it is sometimes called perfect bicameralism.
+Both houses meet in the Federal Palace of Switzerland in Bern.

+The national council comprises 200 persons.
 Adult citizens elect the council's members, who are called National Councillors, for four year terms.
 These members are apportioned to the Swiss cantons in proportion to their population.
-Both houses meet in the Federal Palace of Switzerland in Bern.

 Organisation

-With 200 members, the National Council is the larger house of the Swiss legislature.